cysouw/diathesis/text/c08_preverbs.md

 b.
 Er verwählt sich.
 :::

 The examples with the prefix *ver‑* quite productively result in verbs that describe an activity that is performed erroneously [cf. @stiebels1996: 143--151].
-The same semantic effect with *ver‑* (but with different diatheses) is also attested with intransitive movement verbs, see [@sec:preverb-reflexive] and with measurement verbs, see [@sec:preverb-reflexive-antipassive].
+The same semantic effect with *ver‑* (but with different diatheses) is also attested with intransitive movement verbs, see [@sec:preverb-reflexive], and with measurement verbs, see [@sec:preverb-reflexive-antipassive].

 #### Attested verbs {.unnumbered}